plone/plone.app.jquerytools/README.txt

     * redirect: if you specify 'redirect' for the noform action, use the redirect option to specify the full target URL.
 You may also supply a callback function that returns a URL.
-The overlay helper will call the function with the overlay element as an argument.
+The overlay helper will call the function with the overlay element and the response text as arguments.

     * beforepost: you may specify a function that will be called before the AJAX form posting.
 The form submit event is passed to the function.